 Have any questions?

 While we hope this guide to the different VAT schemes may have helped shed a little light on the options available, we’re sure you’ll still have a lot of questions.

 Here at ASfB, we’d be pleased to discuss your business with you and to help identify the most suitable VAT scheme.
-We work with startups and growing businesses, across a range of sectors, providing accountancy and advisory services.
+We work with startups and growing businesses, across a range of sectors, providing accounting, bookkeeping and business advisory services.

 Call us on 01202 755600 or email firstname.lastname@example.org.